 What changes with computer use agents

-• Recovers from exceptions and unexpected states instead of halting
+- Recovers from exceptions instead of halting when something unexpected appears

-• Works on legacy apps, Citrix, and virtualized desktops where RPA struggles
+- Works across any application, including legacy systems and virtualized desktops where RPA struggles

 How to move without the risk